z3z1ma/alto/docs/docs/intro.md

 ![default-config](./assets/alto-list-default-project.png)

 As you can see, the default project has a _lot_ of tasks scaffolded right off the bat!
 Remember, all of these tasks are derived entirely from your configuration.
-We will dive deeper into configuration later.
+We will dive deeper into configuration later, but do take a glance at the config file in your project when your ready.

 Now that we have verified your project is ready to go, lets run a data pipeline (wait, already?!).

 ## Run a data pipeline